 2. Secure the O ring using tape

 Examine the O ring (also known as a washer).
 This small rubber ring is designed to prevent water from leaking from the join between the hose and shower head.
-If it looks damaged or worn, it’s worth replacing this.
+If it looks damaged or worn, it’s worth replacing it.

 If the O ring looks fine, then it may be worth adding some adhesive tape to the threads on the end of the pipe stem—helping form a watertight seal and preventing threads from seizing in the future.